Helen Lin "The Impossible Piano"

 Voted one of the top eight musicians in the world by the Web Concert Hall International Competition in 2003, Helen Lin’s professional engagements have ranged from performing as a full-scholarship recipient at the Tanglewood Music Festival, Tchaikovsky Music Festival, and Wagner Music Festival, to touring as a recitalist, concerto soloist, and chamber musician in Germany, France, Austria, Russia, Italy, Spain, the United States, Japan, Korea, China, and her birth place Taiwan.
 Since 1996, her performances have been broadcast on television and radio stations frequently throughout the United States.
 The American Music Scholarship Association has made Lin’s performance of Chopin’s E Minor Piano Concerto as an educational videotape.
 The numerous prizes she has won have include “The Young Artist International Piano Competition”, the “IBLA Grand Prize International Piano Competition”, and the “Rising Star Concert Series Piano Competition”.

 Lin’s performance has been described as “charismatic, contagious, of the highest level from which she communicates the essence of music combined with her vivid imagination and outstanding pianism….” “…unique as she exhibits great individuality, command, and unusually strong musical conviction with fiery temperament.”
 Lin's series of concerts in held in The National Concert Hall in Taipei, was an outstanding success in December 2000.
 Lin’s reputation in Taiwan as a sensational phenomenon caused the tickets for this series to be sold out in the first three days of sale.
 As a result, the Taiwanese President delivered a congratulatory telegram during his duty abroad and the Taipei City Mayor "FedExed" baskets of flowers prior to the event got started.
 A solo recital in Barcelona, Spain, in May 2001, hosted by Maria Canals International Piano Foundation; a solo recital in Paris, France, hosted by Yamaha Artist Concert Series; two solo recitals and a concerto concert in Muenchen, Germany; a solo recital in Barletta, Italy; and a concerto concert in Como, Italy secured her as a world-class concert pianist in Europe.
 Since 2000, Lin has collaborated with Armenian concert pianist Sergei Babayan (Casadasu gold medalist and Artist-in-Residence in The Cleveland Institute of Music) and performed piano-duo concerts worldwide.
 Lin has given concerts at the University of Dayton, Miami University at Oxford since 2002.
 She has served as the accompanying pianist for the Lima Piano Concerto Competition in March, 2003 to sightread difficult orchestral music for contestants.
 Her CD “In Remembrance of September 11th” has become the “text book” at universities for music appreciation classes since 2003.
 Her concert “Dream of Love” was broadcast on PBS TV in the Fall of 2005.
 Some of Lin’s recent concerts have included the privilege of performing on the Steinway & Sons “Rhapsody” piano (a specially designed art-case piano in commemoration of the 100th anniversary of the birth of George Gershwin); two solo concerts sponsored by Mercedes-Benz in 2006 and 2007; concerts at San Angelo State Museum, TX and master class at San Angelo State University where she performed with Dr. John Irish; a private concert for the Consulate General of Austria and the honor of performing for The Chairman of the Joint Chiefs of Staff, Admiral Mike Mullen, while he received the Union League of Philadelphia’s Gold Medal Award in 2008; an invitation to perform a solo concert (where she peformed the virtuosic piano tone poem "Schuylkill at Night" composed by Dr. David Laganella) and to teach a master class at Wesley College, Delaware in 2009.
 Lin was invited to be a guest professor at The National Tsing Hua University in Taiwan in 2010 and has performed throughout Taiwan including a concert with Dr. John Irish to world premiere "Skeletal Dance" which was dedicated to both John and Helen composed by Australian composer Dr. Houston Dunleavy; featured soloist at Chang-Jung Christian University in Tainan in celebration of its 17th birthday with music director Dr. Ching-Shin Ko (renowned cellist); featured jazz soloist at The National Tsing Hua University; and featured soloist at Music Forum Concert Series in Taipei titled "Playing with Fire" (where she world premiered "Trillium" which was dedicated to her composed by New York City composer Jeremiah Bornfield).
 In 2011, Lin was invited by world renowned soprano Dr. Shudong Braamse (Voice Professor at Southeastern University, Florida and Weifang University, Shandong, China) for an extensive China concert tour, locations including Shandong University, Weihai; Weifang University, Shandong; and the prestigious Shenzhen Concert Hall, Guangzhou.
 In 2012, Lin gave a series of concerts and master classes in Beijing, Jinan, Taian, Weifang, Zibo, Shenzhen and Zhaoqing where she also premiered works including John Adams's "Phrygian Gates", Tristan Murail's "Territoires de L'oubli", Jeremiah Bornfield's "Trillium", Carol Worthey's "Fantasia" and "Pastorale" hosted by Dr. Shane O'Shea (Dulwich College) in China.
 Further more, Lin was the featured pianist at "The 1st Diversity Project", 6th and 7th "ISCMS Music Festival" hosted by Dulwich College Beijing and Beijing Central Conservatory of Music where she performed several concerts including a performance of Rachmaninoff Piano Concerto No. 2 with Beijing Youth Orchestra under the baton of Shane O'Shea and the China Premiere of "Tangled Impressions" by American composer Anthony Paul de Ritis.
 Lin has been serving as the American judge at The Asia Pacific International Piano Competition, Taipei, Taiwan since 2012.
 In July, Xing-Zi School of Bengbu (Anhui, China) has renamed itself after Lin as "Helen Lin International Conservatory of Music, it is the first international school which has the complete western musical education system for students from age of 3 to 18.
 Lin is also the editor/music critic for the "RGV Beyond Arts and More" magazine (Texas based) since September 2013, her articles "Musical Connect" (monthly) have included the most current music issues, people and events.
+In 2014, Lin was invited to judge the International Piano Competition at the 7th China Piano Arts Festival where she also gave her debut concert at the Gulangyu Concert Hall.

 Besides her career as a concert pianist, she has been a Master Teacher and Artist-in-Residence at the Community Conservatory of Music in Doylestown, Pennsylvania since 2006.
 Lin served as a piano chair at Alvernia College and Albert Conservatory in 2007-2009.
 During her school years, Lin was the Resident Artist for Steinway & Sons pianos at Premier Pianos in Cincinnati, Ohio in 2005 and an opera coach for the Opera Department at the University of Cincinnati College-Conservatory of Music.
 There, she held students’ recitals regularly under the sponsorship of the Cincinnati Symphony Orchestra and Premier Pianos.
 Currently, she is a piano professor at National Tsing Hua University, Taiwan; a guest visiting professor at Weifang Univerity (Weifang, Shandong), Taian Univeristy (Taian, Shandong), University of Technology (Zibo, Shandong), Anhui Normal University (Wuhu, Anhui), Yantai University (Yantai, Shandong), Ludong University (Yantai, Shandong), and Zhaoqing University (Zhaoqing, Guangzhou), China.
 After receiving a Master of Music degree at Cincinnati College-Conservatory of Music, she continued her studies under the multiple gold prize winners and most wanted piano teachers in the United States, the Pridonoff Duo and the eminent scholar James Tocco for the degree of Doctor of Musical Arts in Piano Performance and Literature.
 She has attended the Juilliard School of Music and Michigan State University for her Bachelors Degree where she was under the guidance of Tchaikovsky gold medalist Chen-Zhong Yin and Van Cliburn gold medalist Ralph Votapek.